isiahmeadows/mithril.js/vnode-structure.md

 ### Why this complicated mess?

 Well, it comes to three things: memory usage, GC churn, and CPU performance.
 I'm not writing a simple theoretical toy, but a literal UI engine.
-I'm imagining it built closer to a game physics engine crossed with a VM, so it's near-zero overhead.
+I'm imagining it built closer to a game physics engine crossed with a VM, so it's leveraging CPU pipelines and caches where possible.

 Note that everything beyond the hyperscript vnode structure detailed below is purely implementation detail and is *not* required for any MVP.
 (It might not even happen, and I'm not going to prototype the redesign's renderer using it - I'll wait until a later point in time to try it out.)